Skip to content

 Guidelines

-• Bash Built-ins: ALWAYS use Bash globbing patterns like * or tools like find for file and directory parsing.
+• Bash Built-ins: ALWAYS use Bash globbing patterns (*) or commands like find for file and directory operations to ensure reliable handling.

-• Avoid Using ls: Avoid using ls in loops or where accurate filename interpretation is critical.
+• Avoid Using ls: DO NOT use ls in scripts where accurate filename interpretation is necessary, such as in loops or complex operations.

 Risks of Parsing ls

-• Word Splitting: Filenames with spaces or special characters can cause word splitting issues when parsing ls output.
+• Word Splitting: Filenames with spaces or special characters may cause unintended word splitting when processed by ls, leading to errors.

-• Command Interpretation: Filenames starting with a hyphen (-) can be misinterpreted as options by commands like ls, leading to unintended behavior.
+• Command Misinterpretation: Filenames that begin with a hyphen (-) may be interpreted as command-line options, potentially causing unintended behavior.

-• Potential Vulnerabilities: Although parsing ls output may not directly cause security vulnerabilities like code injection, improper handling of filenames can introduce bugs or unexpected behavior, which may lead to security issues in more complex scenarios.
+• Potential Vulnerabilities: Improper handling of filenames can introduce bugs or security vulnerabilities, especially in more complex scripts.

 Alternatives to Parsing ls

-• find Command: For more complex file operations, consider using the find command, which provides extensive options for file and directory traversal.
+• find Command: Use the find command for complex file operations, which provides extensive options for searching and handling files.

-• file Command: To determine file types, use the file command, which can identify the type of a file based on its contents.
+• file Command: Use file to identify the type of a file based on its content, rather than its extension.

 Examples